 6.3.1 Static head or lift, is the vertical distance between the free water surface at the suction side of the pump and the free water surface at the discharge pipe side of the pump when discharge pipe is submerged, or at the centre of the discharge pipe when discharge pipe is not submerged.
 For the purpose of designing, H is to be considered from the lowest level on the suction side to the highest water level on the discharge pipe side.

 6.3.2 Velocity head (Hv) in m, for various pump sizes and capacities can be calculated as follows:

-Hv=V22g=0.083 Q2D4
+Hv= V22g=0.083Q2D4

-Where
+where